Soy Luna Live

-Soy Luna Live was the second concert tour by the cast of the popular Disney Channel television series Soy Luna, in support of the soundtracks Soy Luna (2016), Música en ti (2016) and La vida es un sueño (2017).
+Soy Luna Live was the second concert tour by the cast of the Argentina Disney Channel television series Soy Luna, in support of the soundtracks Soy Luna (2016), Música en ti (2016) and La vida es un sueño (2017).
 The tour began on 24 March 2017 in Buenos Aires at Tecnopolis Arena.

 Background

 The tour was confirmed by Karol Sevilla at Susana Giménez on 25 September 2016.
 For the first leg, the cast of Soy Luna performed on forty two shows across nineteen cities of Latin America, finishing on 13 May 2017 in Guayaquil.
 The European leg of the tour was confirmed towards the end of May 2017.
-This second leg is set to begin on 5 January 2018 in Barcelona, and will include forty-nine shows on thirty-seven European cities.
+This second leg commenced at the beginning of 2018 in Barcelona, and had 49 shows in 37 European cities.